CeriOSRey/Everything_Swift/Everything_Swift/Wiki/IQ_UIKit.md

 ## 5. What are the pros and cons of using viewWithTag()?
 - `viewWithTag()` are used to identify the views using tags.
 - pros: can identify views using tags
-- cons: keep track of tags
+- cons: keeping track of tags can get challenging

 ## 6. What is the difference between @IBOutlet and @IBAction?
 - IBOutlet is a keyword added to a property that is a view in the Interface Builder